freddiehaddad/assembly/README.md

 ## Calling Convention

-You can think of a calling convention as a standard for how functions in a program communicate.
+You can think of a calling convention as a standard for how subroutines (i.e. functions) operate and how the caller and callee can communicate &mdash; that is pass arguments and return values.

 This agreed upon standard includes:

 * How parameters are passed from the caller to the callee
 * Which registers the callee must preserve for the caller